RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Exercises.rst

                    wn.exitonclick()

     #.
-On a piece of scratch paper, trace the following program and show the drawing.
+On a piece of scratch paper, trace the the path of the turtle in the following program.
 When you are done, press ``run``
        and check your answer.

        .. activecode:: ex_3_8